 We will meet you at your new home to hand over the keys.
 At this appointment, we will:

-- Sign you up to the myThrive App to enable you to book repairs from your mobile device
+- sign you up to myThrive portal to enable you to book repairs from your mobile device

 We will then ask you to sign a digital tenancy agreement and benefits change disclaimer.

 We will visit you 4-8 weeks after you move in.
 This is an opportunity for you to ask questions and flag anything that’s outstanding to support you with your home and tenancy.